anonsubmit0/maniskill-hab/README.md

 ## Installation

-To set up, please run the following steps:
+To set up, please run the below steps.
+Please note that `git lfs` is needed for this version of the repo.
 ```
 conda create -n mshab python=3.9
 conda activate mshab